ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

 Notes Changelog Entries: 20
 # How many recent changes are mirrored into the Stateboy card Notes.
 ```

+Stateboy would also create a `Stateboy Guide` card with examples, supported value formats, description guidance, settings explanations, changelog notes, and Widget directive examples.
+The guide is help text only; the live `Stateboy` card remains the source of truth.

 If AI is disabled, Stateboy still injects your state sheet into context, but it will not modify values.
 If Widgets are enabled, BetterDungeon can show a live dashboard with XP bars, level stats, inventory lists, status badges, and recent update summaries.